Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/add-administrator-tfs.md

 ms.date: 03/29/2017
 ---

-# Add administrators to TFS
+# Add server-level administrators to your TFS installation

 **TFS 2018** | **TFS 2017** | **TFS 2015** | **TFS 2013**

 Administrators in Azure DevOps Services and TFS exist at three levels: the team, the project, and the project collection.

 In TFS, there are also server-level administrators.